Do Go On - 314 - The Oak Island Mystery

 Oh, shit.

-So that was the majority of the six.
+So that's the majority of the six.

 Yeah, there's a big chunk right there.

-Well, with those four, the total is six,
+Well, with those four, the total is six.

 six deaths while searching for the Oak Island treasure.

-on Reader's Digest about Oak Island, the treasure, the history,
+an article on Reader's Digest about Oak Island,

-to renewed public fascination with the mystery.
+And that article led to renewed public fascination with the mystery.

 including some that we're going to talk about very soon.

-Also in 1965, 65, a really big year for Oak Island,
+Also in 1965, 65, 65, really big.

-a man named Robert Dunfield leased several portions of the island.
+big year for Oak Island.
+A man named Robert Dunfield leased several portions of the island.

-He dug the pit area to a depth of 134 feet
+He dug the pit area to a depth of 134 feet and a width of 100 feet.

-how do you get a crane onto a small island?
-Well, that required the construction of a causeway,
+island?
+Well, that required the construction of a causeway, which still exists,

-from the western end of the island to Crandall's Point on the mainland,
+from the western end of the island to Crandall's point on the mainland, which is 200 metres away.

-And his lease, Dunfield, his lease ended in August of 1966.
+and his lease, Dunfield, his lease ended in August of 1966.

+All right.
 Saints won the premiership that year.

-I'm like, oh, the Saints were on us up that year.
+Because he kept saying 65, I'm like, oh, the Saints were under's up that year.

-not their only premiership anymore.
+Hopefully people are listening in the future again, not their only premiership anymore.

 Yeah.